How to create Telegram notifications for Fan Token transfers

 Step 1: Install Prerequisites

-Before we begin, ensure you have the installed:
+Before we begin, ensure you have the required tools installed:

 Step 2: Initialize Envio Indexer